Code-Institute-Submissions/Simocaso-MS4_Casoni_AugResub/README.md

 - [Bootstrap](https://startbootstrap.com/), and the whole bootstrap team
 - [Myself](https://github.com/Simocaso), and my genetic and passion for coding;
 as I was able to code 3 days in a row without sleeping
+- A special friend, who gave me the strength to push myself everyday